 In celebration of the 50th anniversary of the moon landing and in the memory of Astronaut Neil Armstrong, this article celebrates the ultimate super-astronaut/pilot and the achievement.

 the basis of man’s desire to understand” Neil Armstrong

-By Sonny Souvannavong Pilot & Author
+By Sonny Souvannavong Pilot & Author Luxury Society Asia

 what it takes to be an astronaut or just a professional pilot?
 The simple answer is to start enroll in a

 So let’s begin.
 First and foremost to become a pilot, you will need a good amount of time, money, and commitment to get through the initial flight-training program.
 This initial program is PPL or Private Pilot’s License.
 This PPL allows a pilot to fly basically any where by him/herself on a private flight.
 This PPL program requires ground school of approximately 40 hours, 40 hours of flight training, and a health medical check up.
 The ground training includes various areas including Principles of Flight, Aircraft General Knowledge, Operational Procedures, Meteorology, Flight Performance and Planning, Communications, Air Law, and so forth.

 schools you could attend but one famous and well-known flight school is Embry-Riddle

 and other worldwide campuses.
 There are

 numerous well-known astronauts, pilots, and entrepreneurs who graduated or